lcadagin/GR_CRASH_DATA_PROJECT/Train-Accident-Findings-Report.md

 (longitudinal units) radius of each railroad crossing.

-To do so, we first write a function called in\_radius() that detects if a longitude/latitude coordinate is located within a .0005 radius of all railroad crossings:
+To do so, we first write a function called in\_radius() that detects if a longitude/latitude coordinate is located within a .0005 radius of a given anchor coordinate:

 ``` r
 in_radius <- function(x1, y1, x2, y2) {